with egg masses

 (particularly medially on the notum where the flecks may coalesce to

 form a stripe).
 The cerata are short, widely spaced and flecked

 with white.
 There is a subapical band of dusky yellow on the cerata and

 Natural history: Pleurolidia juliae

-is a specialized feeder on hydroids of the genus Solanderia.
+is a moderately rare species that is a specialized feeder on hydroids of the genus Solanderia.
 It lives on its host

 (where it is superbly camouflaged) and can be found at exposed to